drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 2.1 The Alphabet Knowledge Standard

-Alphabet knowledge, including letter name knowledge, letter sound knowledge, and letter writing ability, is one of the main fundamental early literacy abilities.
-(Adam, 1990; Ball & Blachman, 1991; Hammill, 2004; McBride-Chang, 1999; Piasta & Wagner, 2010) The starting point of alphabet knowledge is learning letter name knowledge.
+Alphabet knowledge, including letter name knowledge, letter sound knowledge, and letter writing ability, is one of the most fundamental early literacy abilities.
+(Adam, 1990; Ball & Blachman, 1991; Hammill, 2004; McBride-Chang, 1999; Piasta & Wagner, 2010) The starting point of alphabet knowledge is learning the letter names.
 According to Piasta, Petscher, and Justice (2012), "The ability to name the letters of the alphabet during preschool and kindergarten is a well-established predictor of children's later literacy skills."
-Such an important literacy ability for children's reading acquisition is established as learning goals by the government or organizations in the US.
+Such an important literacy ability for children's reading acquisition is established as a learning goals by the government or organizations in the US.
 Table 2.1.1 shows the benchmarks of letter naming ability in US preschool and kindergarten (National Governors Association Center for Best Practices & Council of Chief State School Officers, 2010; Office of Head Start,